 Being listed on the electoral role contributes to the overall credit score and rating.
 Not being registered to vote or not having much credit history impacts a person’s credit score and ability to qualify for long or short term loans.

 To better meet long or short term lending requirements, individuals may improve their credit score by:

-- closing all accounts not in use and maintaining necessary accounts.
+- Closing inactive accounts and maintaining necessary accounts.

-- being listed on the electoral role and registered to vote at a current address.
+- Be listed on the electoral role and registered to vote at a current address.

 Improving a credit score builds creditworthiness and shows lenders a borrower’s ability to responsibly repay money borrowed.
 Lenders are more confident to approve lending where credit scores are agreeable.